n0-computer/docs.iroh.computer/protocols/using-quic.md

 You can either introduce another message type that is interpreted as a finishing token, but there's another elegant way of solving this.
 Instead of only opening a uni-directional stream for the request, you open a bi-directional one.
 The response stream will only be used to indicate the final response stream ID.
 It then acts as a sort of "control stream" to provide auxiliary information about the request for the connecting endpoint.
 </Note>

-## Proxying UDP traffic using the unreliable datagram extension

 ## Time-sensitive Real-time interaction

 We often see users reaching for the QUIC datagram extension when implementing real-time protocols.
 Doing this is in most cases misguided.